harisejaz2206/challenge-2/README.md

 - `/`: This endpoint will provide information about the root of the application.
 - `/about`: Accessing this endpoint will display information about the application.

-Ensure to replace `server.js` with the appropriate filename if it differs in your repository.